webqit/webflo/README.md

 This step-based workflow helps to decomplicate routing and gets us scaling horizontally as our application grows larger.

-Workflows may be designed with as many or as few step functions as necessary; the flow control parameters `next.stepname` and `next.pathname` can be used at any point to handle the rest of an URL's steps that have no corresponding step functions.
+Workflows may be designed with as many or as few step functions as necessary; the flow control parameters `next.stepname` and `next.pathname` can be used at any point to handle the rest of an URL that have no corresponding step functions.

-This means that we could even handle all URLs from the root handler alone.
+For example, it is possible to handle all URLs from the root handler alone.

 ```js
 /**